Key takeaways

 Contract Red Flags That Should Make You Pause

 Scam tactics are predictable, especially after storms.
+The Federal Trade Commission explicitly warns about being skeptical of immediate repair promises, highlights unlicensed contractors appearing after disasters, and flags cash up front or refusal to provide license, insurance, or a written contract as red flags.
 The best defense is simple contract hygiene.
-A legitimate company will not rush you into signing unclear language, will not leave blanks, and will explain what is included and what is not included before work starts.
+A legitimate company will not rush you into signing unclear language, will not leave blanks, and will explain what is included and excluded before work starts.

 Safe hiring practices

-- Written scope with materials, milestones, and payment schedule
+- Written scope with materials, milestones, and a clear payment schedule

 - No pressure to sign immediately at the door